CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 Java versions 8 through 11 are officially supported by CIS-CAT Pro Dashboard v2.0.0+.
 For prior versions of Dashboard, only Java 8.250 and below is supported.

-1. Verify if JRE is installed
+1. Verify presence of a Java Runtime Environment (see [Component Installation](https://cis-cat-pro-dashboard.readthedocs.io/en/latest/source/Dashboard%20Deployment%20Guide%20for%20Linux/#introduction))

 	`java -version`

-1. If Java is not installed, install an OpenJDK JDK/JRE
+1. To install, use an example command like below to obtain a compatible version:

 	`sudo apt-get install openjdk-11-jre`